 Carol Rollie Flynn '77, Managing Principal, Singa Consulting

-Ms. Flynn is also an adjunct Associate Professor at Georgetown University’s Public Policy Institute where she teaches a graduate seminar on Intelligence and Public Policy.
-She serves as Adjunct Staff at Rand Corporation and is a Senior Associate at the Center for Strategic and International Studies (CSIS).
-A member of the Council on Foreign Relations and the International Coach Federation, Ms. Flynn has a bachelor of arts degree from Wellesley College and has completed executive leadership programs at Duke University and the Kellogg School of Management at Northwestern University.
+Ms. Flynn is also an adjunct Associate Professor at Georgetown University’s McCourt School of Public Policy where she teaches a graduate seminar on Intelligence and National Security.
+She serves as Adjunct Staff at Rand Corporation and is a senior affiliate at the Center for Strategic and International Studies (CSIS).
+A member of the Council on Foreign Relations, Ms. Flynn has a Bachelor of Arts degree from Wellesley College and a Masters of Science in Cyber Security from University of Maryland University College.
+She has also completed executive leadership programs at Duke University, and the Kellogg School of Management at Northwestern University.
 She is an Associate Certified Coach through the International Coach Federation.

 Joseph P. Joyce, Professor of Economics, Wellesley College

-Joseph P. Joyce is a Professor of Economics at Wellesley College, and the Faculty Director of the Madeleine Korbel Albright Institute for Global Affairs.
+Joseph P. Joyce is Professor of Economics at Wellesley College, and the Faculty Director of the Madeleine Korbel Albright Institute for Global Affairs.
 He joined the faculty in 1981, and served as Chair of the Economics Department from 1994-1998.
 From 1999-2006, he was the Director of Wellesley College’s Social Sciences Summer Research Program, which received funding from the National Science Foundation.
 Professor Joyce’s research deals with issues in financial globalization.